beheh/flaps/README.md

 - Spambots attempting to register a large number of users
 - Spambots attempting to post links to malicious sites

 Most of these problems can be solved in a variety of ways, for example by using a spam filter or a fully configured firewall.
-Rate limiting is nethertheless a basic tool for improving application security, but offers no full protection.
+Rate limiting is nevertheless a basic tool for improving application security, but offers no full protection.

 ## Requirements